 What is hypercondriac?

-Apparently, though such convictions and worries are a major component of modern life, physicians have become much more aware that indeed it is a medical condition.
-In fact, the condition is recognized by the classification of the World Health Organization’s system ICD-10; it is referred to as a hypercondriacal disorder, clinical hypercondraisis or just hypercondriac.
-An individual suffering from hypercondriacal disorder is a hypercondriac.
+Though such concerns and worries are a major component of modern life, physicians have become more aware that it is a medical condition.
+In fact, the condition is recognized by the classification of the World Health Organization’s system ICD-10; it is a mental health related illness referred to as a hypochondriacal disorder, clinical hypercondraisis or just hypercondriac.
+In other words, an individual suffering from hypercondriacal disorder is a hypercondriac.

 Hypercondriac or Hypochondriac?